nrwl/nx/docs/web/fundamentals/use-modern-tools.md

 Jest is a fast 0-setup testing framework from Facebook.

 By default, Nx uses Jest for both Web and Node.js applications.
-So if you run `ng g application frontend`, you will get:
+So if you run `nx g application frontend`, you will get:

 ```treeview
 <workspace name>/